danielgroves/danielgroves.net/notebook/_posts/2015-06-23-mind-games.md

 ---
 published: true
 title: Mind Games
-excerpt: A look at the phycological games attached to endurance racing in preparation for the Highland Trail 550 in 2016.
+excerpt: A look at the psychological games attached to endurance racing in preparation for the Highland Trail 550 in 2016.

 date: 2015-03-12 09:00
 tags: HT550 ITT bikepacking